mkorpela/pabot/README.md

 --pabotlibhost   [HOSTNAME]
   Host name of the PabotLib remote server (default is 127.0.0.1) If used with --pabotlib option, will change the host listen address of the created remote server (see https://github.com/robotframework/PythonRemoteServer)
   If used without the --pabotlib option, will connect to already running instance of the PabotLib remote server in the given host.
-The remote server can be also started with and executed separately from the pabot:
+The remote server can be also started and executed separately from pabot instances:

       python -m pabot.PabotLib <path_to_resourcefile> <host> <port>
       python -m pabot.PabotLib resource.txt 192.168.1.123 8271